EnriqueAldana/Elixir_Tic_Toc/README.md

          C 7 8 9

   * 3.- The game asks to the player about will be the selection choice.
-        The gamer would selected ones number between 1 to 9 Input the number that you want play with X turn :
+        The gamer would selected ones number between 1 to 9 <br>
+        Input the number that you want play with X turn : <br>

   * 4.- The game will update the dashboard and turn on to the next player ans so on.
   * 5.- The game will validates the dashboard status on every move to determinates the game result.